Magdalena Special School in Munyu is a boarding school for more than 120 children and adolescents with mental and physical disabilities.

 Many students come from poor families whose parents cannot afford the school fees.
 That's why we provide sponsorships to make sure that children and adolescents from poor families can also go to this model institution.

-With the help of donations we were able to finance several projects in recent years: The supply with drinking water, the storage of rainwater, the connection of the school to the power grid and the expansion of the school's own workshops.
+With the help of donors we were able to finance several projects in the recent years: The supply with drinking water, the storage of rainwater, the connection of the school to the power grid and the expansion of the school's own workshops.

 We also support the school in the professional development and in the conception of new projects.